 Many think SEO is all about ranking reports.
 In fact, I have seen many companies that use ranking reports as their primary performance indicator.
 This is a dangerous path, and in fact, though rankings are something to be aware of at a very specific level, they can be very misleading and cause some poor decisions.
+Especially for small or geographically targeted businesses.
 It is important to equip yourself with the knowledge of how fixating on rankings can lead you astray.
 Two of the most misrepresented metrics in SEO are rankings and traffic, and yet they are often the primary reporting information.
-We will save traffic for a future blog post, but today I just want to inform a little about rankings.
+We will save traffic for a future blog post, but today I just want to inform you a little about rankings.

 Why Can Rankings Lead You Astray for SEO Performance?